 OpenFace is a Python and Torch implementation of the CVPR 2015 paper FaceNet: A Unified Embedding for Face Recognition and Clustering by Florian Schroff, Dmitry Kalenichenko, and James Philbin at Google using publicly available libraries and datasets.
 Torch allows the network to be executed on a CPU or with CUDA.

-To download a copy of OpenFace jump over to the GitHub website via the link below.
+To download a copy of OpenFace, jump over to the GitHub website via the link below.

 Latest Geeky Gadgets Deals

 Disclosure: Some of our articles include affiliate links.
 If you buy something through one of these links, Geeky Gadgets may earn an affiliate commission.
-Learn more.
+Learn about our Disclosure Policy.